lausek/lovm2/book/src/building/optimization.md

 # Optimization

-The rudimentary bytecode optimizer is enabled by default.
+A rudimentary bytecode optimizer is enabled by default.
 It acts upon the generated `LIR`.
-If you want to disable optimization at all use the method `build_with_options` and set the attribute `optimize` to false.
+If you want to disable optimization at all, use the method `build_with_options` and set the attribute `optimize` to false.

+`lovm2` gives you a guarantee that your `HIR` will not be unexpectedly altered when lowering.

 ## Dead Code elimination